 Phoenix Safe House increased from 24 to 30 beds.

 Safe Family Intervention Team (SFIT) program began in partnership with the Medicine Hat Police Service.

 Funding for Second Stage Shelters is announced by the province of Alberta.

 2016Construction of new Outreach facility begins.

-Partnership with APARC and the Pet Safe Keeping Program began.
+Partnership with Alberta SPCA for the Pet Safe Keeping Program began.

 Phoenix Safe House begins accepting male victims.

 Partnership with Alberta Health Services to offer DART (Domestic Abuse Response Team) begins.